melissa-perez/ios101-prework/README.md

 **Slack**
 - Easy to switch between workspaces and messages
 - Can record and take pictures using phone to send

+## App Idea

+**Video Game List**
+- Allows users to add video games to lists and persist the information.
+The video game information comes from an outside API.
+Users are able to also input video game data from the app.
+There can be a metrics dashboard breaking down their gaming summary.
+Users can create their own profile and share their lists

 ## Notes